This documentation supports the latest PCIe host firmware, the latest OpenEphys.Onix1 package, and Bonsai 2.9+.

 When using multiple environments, create and name shortcuts such that different Bonsai environments are easier to find and distinguish.

-Package Installation
+Package Management

 Bonsai packages expand the set of operators available to you for building useful workflows.
 For example, the OpenEphys.Onix1 package is required to interface with Onix hardware through Bonsai.
+The Bonsai package manager can be accessed from Bonsai's landing window or its workflow editor:

 Package manager from splash page or Package manager from editor

-Install Packages
+Installing Packages

 • OpenEphys.Onix1.Design: An extension of the OpenEphys.Onix1 library that includes graphical user interfaces (GUIs).
 Installing OpenEphys.Onix1.Design automatically installs OpenEphys.Onix1 as a dependency.